 No GPS system trumps the salmon's built-in ability to return to the river it was born in.
 After one to three years in the sea, it returns to the specific pond of its infancy.
 "It is just magic", he says.

-Few of the salmon that swim in the sea return to their rivers.
-“Those who come back have eaten fish and squid over vast ocean areas and have, against all odds, survived sharks, whales, tuna and swordfish.
+However, only a small number of the salmon that swim in the sea return to their rivers.
+"Those who come back have eaten fish and squid over vast ocean areas and have, against all odds, survived sharks, whales, tuna and swordfish.
 It is hard not to be a little impressed when you hold a wild salmon in your hands.
-It is an odyssey”, says Jostein Henriksen from the online fishing magazine Opstrms (a Norwegian abbreviation for “upstream”).
+It is an odyssey", says Jostein Henriksen from the online fishing magazine Opstrms (a Norwegian abbreviation for "upstream").

-Torfinn believes that Norway differs from other salmon nations due to the fact that is a safe country with easy access to the most famous rivers by bus or train.
+Torfinn believes that Norway differs from other salmon nations due to the fact that it is a safe country with easy access to the most famous rivers by bus or train.
 “Many also actually have an airport at the estuary, because the landscape there is usually flat,” he says.

 “If you rent an electric car, you can experience several salmon rivers within a short time”, Torfinn recommends.
 The rivers run so close together that the range of the electric vehicle in most cases is sufficient.
 If you come to Sola airport in Stavanger, you will find plenty of salmon rivers, and the same goes for Værnes airport in Trøndelag.

 Long, bright summer nights make it possible to go fishing late at night or early in the morning as you want.
-You will experience a completely different wildlife than during the day.
-“All kinds of animals can come peacefully down to the river to drink while we sit motionlessly and watch”, Torfinn says.
+You will experience completely different wildlife than during the day.
+"All kinds of animals can come peacefully down to the river to drink while we sit motionlessly and watch", Torfinn says.

 Before you set foot by the river, you must make sure to pay both the fishing license and the fishing fee.
 The cost is compulsory if you are 18 years old or older and plan to fish for salmon, sea trout, or Arctic char.
 Read more at Norske lakseelver (in Norwegian only).
 You are also welcome to buy a local fishing license with the help of your smartphone and the two mentioned websites.
 Expenses vary, but while some of the most famous angling spots can be costly due to their popularity, you can save a lot of money by choosing one of the many lesser-known alternative rivers that are as rewarding.

-The season opening in June is packed with anglers with high expectations after a long winter of waiting, especially in the Trøndelag area in the middle of Norway and southwards.
-“In Northern Norway, the fishing season starts a few weeks later”, Torfinn says.
+The season-opening in June is packed with anglers with high expectations after a long winter of waiting, especially in the Trøndelag area in the middle of Norway and southwards.
+"In Northern Norway, the fishing season starts a few weeks later", Torfinn says.
 In July and August most of the salmon have come upstream and have spread out in most of the river, but salmon that have been resting in the river for a long time might hesitate to bite.

 "The trick is to try to think like a salmon," says Torfinn from Norske lakseelver: "Where in the river would you stand if you were a salmon?"
 A basin under a small waterfall or larger stones is often considered the best place for salmon to rest and seek shelter.
 A local angler will be able to tell you more about where the salmon is standing and where you should try your luck.

-“Norwegian salmon anglers are pleased to get visitors and are proud that foreign angling enthusiasts choose to spend their holidays here”, Torfinn tells.
+"Norwegian salmon anglers are pleased to get visitors and are proud that foreign angling enthusiasts choose to spend their holidays here", Torfinn says.
 It is easy to get in touch with locals for advice and tips.
-“Here in Norway, we are keen to include more people in these pleasures, and we have enough space for everyone”, he promises.
+"Here in Norway, we are keen to include more people in these pleasures, and we have enough space for everyone", he promises.

 Another advantage of salmon fishing in Norway is that you meet like-minded people.
 "In other countries, you may be alone with the interest, and few understand you, while here in Norway people understand that salmon fishing is the meaning of life", he adds.